 The annual CPQ software Gartner report will help us find and evaluate various CPQ companies in the space.
 These include IBM CPQ, SAP CPQ, Salesforce CPQ, Oracle CPQ, Apttus CPQ, Tacton CPQ, and more.

-The CPQ Salesforce solution is the best place to begin your evaluation, as it is arguably the premiere software option in the current market – and, it has a unique cloud designed for manufacturers.
+- Salesforce CPQ: The CPQ Salesforce solution is the best place to begin your evaluation, as it is arguably the premiere software option in the current market – and, it has a unique cloud designed for manufacturers.
 The CPQ Salesforce meaning is the same as mentioned before: configure, price, quote.
 The company, formerly called Steelbrick CPQ, was acquired by Salesforce in 2015 and integrated natively into the Salesforce platform to create the product known and used today.

 Even before it was part of the Salesforce CPQ process, Steelbrick was already an industry leader with an established reputation.
 Now, with Salesforce's powerful functionality, Salesforce's Steelbrick CPQ can easily handle complex functionality for current manufacturers.